lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

         - S3 objcet lock to stop deletion
         - SSE KMS encryption
         - SHA-256 Hashing for integrity validation!
-        - Blah blah blah, that's why we can use S3 and not straight to Lambda / SQS
+        - Blah blah blah, that's why you can use S3 and not straight to Lambda / SQS
 - Can have a "Central Security Account" that has these central S3's, and then each LOB Member account can send CloudTrail logs there
     - Useful for central cyber / tech groups, and then
         - Need cross-account S3 bucket policy
     - Can create cross-account IAM role in central account so Member accounts can assume this role to read

 #### Cloudwatch Logs to Notification System
-- We can stream CloudTrail directly to Cloudwatch Logs
+- you can stream CloudTrail directly to Cloudwatch Logs
-- From here we can use Metric Filters, which has structured window filtering languages to create new filters
+- From here you can use Metric Filters, which has structured window filtering languages to create new filters
-    - If a metric threshold is passed, we can setoff a Cloudwatch Alarm and send the message to SNS
+    - If a metric threshold is passed, you can setoff a Cloudwatch Alarm and send the message to SNS
     - This essentially allows us to create a Notification and Alerting system on AWS
-- From SNS we could also pipe alarms to Opsgenie, Pagerduty, etc...
+- From SNS you could also pipe alarms to Opsgenie, Pagerduty, etc...

 #### Organizational Trail
 - Management account can create a CloudTrail Trail over all Member accounts!